Hear the letters “THCA” and you might automatically start thinking about the effects of cannabis – The dry mouth, the munchies,

 THCA’s Promising Medical Effects

 So why take THCA if it’s non-psychoactive?
 Though studies and scientific research into THCA’s effects and direct mechanisms are still somewhat slim, early reports show many of the same therapeutic benefits as CBD and regular THC.
-Studies have shown THCA to have great anti-inflammatory properties (potentially even higher than CBD), as well as having promise as a remedy for nausea and appetite loss.

 Where Can I Buy THCA?